The Complete Guide to England's Golf Coast

 Chester, one of the most historic cities in England, is less than an hour from Hoylake.

 There you'll find a magnificent cathedral and a Roman museum which could easily fill hours of exploration.
+Be sure to enjoy a stroll on the ancient city wall, the longest remaining in England.

+If you have a full day at your disposal, consider a leisurely drive across the north coast of Wales.
 The 11th century grounds of Caernarfon Castle, where the Prince of Wales is traditionally crowned, makes a perfect turnaround point.

 Along the way, fans of the show "Welcome to Wrexham" should stop for a pint at The Turf Hotel adjacent the Racecourse Ground.